 - 1. Six Forks/Wake Forest Road Corridor: Evaluate the growth projections for this area from I-440 to Wake Forest Road.
-Future volume projections indicate roadways in this area may be significantly over capacity in the future. - 1.
-Centennial Parkway/Lake Wheeler Road/ Maywood Avenue Area: Evaluate future roadway improvements and connectivity needs, consistent with the recommendations of the "Big Ideas" workshops to accommodate a new land use vision for this area. - 2.
+Future volume projections indicate roadways in this area may be significantly over capacity in the future. - 2.
+Centennial Parkway/Lake Wheeler Road/ Maywood Avenue Area: Evaluate future roadway improvements and connectivity needs, consistent with the recommendations of the "Big Ideas" workshops to accommodate a new land use vision for this area. - 3.
 Atlantic Avenue Corridor: Evaluate the growth projections for the corridor between Capital Boulevard and Millbrook Road.
-Future volume projections indicate Atlantic Avenue may be over capacity in the future and may warrant reclassification. - Policy 3.
-Wade Avenue: Current configuration of Wade Avenue is substandard design.
-Evaluate ways to address substandard design to reduce congestion and improve safety. - 4.
-Wake Forest Road/Falls of Neuse: Current configuration of Wake Forest Road/Falls of Neuse between St. Albans Drive and Strickland Road is substandard design.
-Evaluate ways to address substandard design to reduce congestion and improve safety.
+Future volume projections indicate Atlantic Avenue may be over capacity in the future and may warrant reclassification.

-T 2.1 Integration of Travel Modes
+Integration of Travel Modes

-Promote and develop an integrated, multimodal transportation system that offers safe and attractive choices among modes including pedestrian walkways, bikeways, ride-sharing, public transportation, roadways, railways, and aviation.
+Promote and develop an integrated, multimodal transportation system that offers safe and attractive choices among modes including pedestrian walkways, bikeways, public transportation, roadways, railways, and aviation.
 (3, 5, 6)

-Policy T 2.2 Defining Future Rights-of-Way
+Defining Future Rights-of-Way